putyourlightson/craft-campaign/README.md

 Learn more and read the documentation at [putyourlightson.com/plugins/campaign »](https://putyourlightson.com/plugins/campaign)

-Read more about the pro features at [putyourlightson.com/plugins/campaign#pro-features »](https://putyourlightson.com/plugins/campaign#pro-features)
+Read more about the pro version at [putyourlightson.com/plugins/campaign#pro-version »](https://putyourlightson.com/plugins/campaign#pro-version)

 ## License